 Less friction, more energy efficiency

-Weebot Tip: a well-maintained transmission can help you gain up to 5 to 15 km on a 100 km trip, simply by optimizing mechanical efficiency.
+Weebot Tip: a well-maintained drivetrain can help you gain up to 5 to 15 km on a 100 km trip, simply by optimizing mechanical efficiency.
 No need to boost the battery, just maintain your chain!

 Don’t let a dirty chain drain your battery